discord/linked-roles-sample/README.md

 Go back to the OAuth2 -> General tab in the Discord developer portal, and add a new redirect for your app using the Glitch url and the `/discord-oauth-callback` route.
 Copy this full url, and paste it as `DISCORD_REDIRECT_URI` into your `.env` as well.

 Go to the General Information tab in the developer portal, and scroll down to the `Verified Roles Verification Url` field.
-Paste the base url to your glitch service, and save:
+Paste the base url to your glitch service, add the `/verified-role` route, and save:

 ![Verify endpoint](assets/verify-endpoint.png "Verify endpoint")